bhirsch42/blog/content/post/nen-of-improv.md

 Enhancement - Improv fundamentals
-Transmutation – Deep acting and character work Conjuration – Object work
+Transmutation – Deep acting and character work Conjuration – Object work, world building, fundamentally it's idea generation Emission – Side support, making your scene partner look good.
+Giving a gift.
+Manipulation - Game and form
 Specialization - Some people have such strong personalities that you can hardly see them as anything else.
 This can be incredibly powerful, like when a great stand-up does improv.
 Joke-telling.
-Charismatic.
+Charismatic. *Finding your voice*
-Emission – Side support
-Manipulation - Game and form

                    Fundamentals
 Side support                          Acting